 Tuition costs vary, but even the most expensive public schools are cheaper than their international equivalents.

 Private schools in China

-Private schools in China tend to attract pupils from diverse, but well-to-do backgrounds, as well as many local children whose standardised test scores did not qualify them for one of the more reputable public schools.
+Private schools in China tend to attract pupils from diverse but well-to-do backgrounds, including local children whose standardised test scores did not qualify them for one of the reputable public schools.

 Homeschooling in China

-Homeschooling is the most plausible option for many expats in China, and has been growing in popularity with foreigners and locals alike.
-Larger cities also often have homeschooling groups in place to support parents and students, and provide an opportunity to interact with other families.
+Homeschooling is the best option for many expats in China, and has been growing in popularity among foreigners and locals alike.
+Larger cities often have homeschooling support groups for parents and students, which provide opportunities for families to interact with one another.

-Those who do choose to home school often bring the necessary learning materials with them, or purchase them online and pay international shipping charges – the selection of English literature in China is fairly limited and tends to be costly.
+Those who choose to homeschool tend to bring the necessary learning materials with them from their home country, or buy them online and pay international shipping charges, especially as the selection of English literature in China is limited and tends to be expensive.